 The program sessions addressed a range of tobacco topics, including policy development, advocacy, communications, and management and leadership.
 Key characteristics of the program included:

 - Active engagement among a wide variety of international participants who come from different settings and backgrounds

 - Delivery of the program through a diverse, experienced international faculty who aim to challenge and inspire the participants

 - Thematic emphasis on leadership across a range of tobacco control issues, irrespective of participants' positions in their organizations

-The leadership program began in 2006, and grew from fewer than 20 participants from less than 10 countries to more than 100 participants from 25 countries in the 2015 program.
-IGTC has offered this training to more than 700 professionals from around the globe over the last 10 years, who continue to work in tobacco control in their countries.
+The leadership program began in 2006, and grew from fewer than 20 participants from less than 10 countries to more than 100 participants from 26 countries in the 2016 program.
+IGTC has offered this training to more than 700 professionals from around the globe over the last 10 years.